-Heat 1 tbsp oil in a casserole dish and brown the lamb shanks well all over and remove to a bowl.
-Add the remaining oil and fry the onions, carrot and celery until softened and then add in the mushrooms, tomato puree, salt and herbs and fry for 1 more minute.
-Return the lamb shanks to the pot and add the Guinness and stock to completely cover the shanks.
+Heat 1 tbsp oil in a casserole dish and brown the lamb shanks thoroughly, place on a bowl once done.
+Add the remaining oil and fry the onions, carrot and celery until softened and then add in the mushrooms, tomato puree, salt and herbs.
+Then fry for around 1 minute or until fragrant.
+Add back the lamb shanks along with Guinness stout and chicken stock, make sure the shanks are well submerged.
 Bring to a simmer and then reduce the heat, cover the pot and simmer for 2-3 hours, stirring occasionally until the lamb is falling from the bone.

 To make the champ, peel the potatoes quarter them and cover with cold, salted water.
 Bring to the boil and simmer until tender.
 Drain the potatoes very well and mash or pass through a sieve until smooth.
 Whisk together the butter and cream over heat until emulsified and whip the emulsion into the potato.
 Stir through the spring onions and season to taste.

 Preheat an oven to 180 degrees Celcius.
 Line a small individual pie tin with puff pastry, prick the base weight down with dry beans or pastry weights.
 Bake for 15 minutes until the pastry is cooked and golden brown.

 Fill the pastry case with the lamb shank mixture and top with a large quenelle of the champ.
 Serve with a dressed watercress salad.